-The Management Agreement will have an initial term of two years from its effective date and will continue in effect with respect to the Fund (unless terminated sooner) if its continuance is specifically approved at least annually by the affirmative vote of: (i) a majority of the Independent Trustees, cast in person at a meeting called for the purpose of voting on such approval; and (ii) a majority of the Board or the holders of a majority of the outstanding voting securities of the Fund .
-The Management Agreement may nevertheless be terminated at any time with respect to the Fund without penalty, on 60 days' written notice, by the Board, by vote of holders of a majority of the outstanding voting securities of the Fund, or by the Adviser.
+The Management Agreement will have an initial term of two years from its effective date and will continue in effect with respect to each Fund (unless terminated sooner) if its continuance is specifically approved at least annually by the affirmative vote of: (i) a majority of the Independent Trustees, cast in person at a meeting called for the purpose of voting on such approval; and (ii) a majority of the Board or the holders of a majority of the outstanding voting securities of each Fund.
+The Management Agreement may nevertheless be terminated at any time with respect to each Fund without penalty, on 60 days' written notice, by the Board, by vote of holders of a majority of the outstanding voting securities of the Fund, or by the Adviser.
 The Management Agreement will terminate automatically in the event of its assignment (as defined in the 1940 Act).
-The Fund commenced operations following the Reorganization.
-The Predecessor Fund had not completed its initial year of operations prior to the date of the Reorganization.
-When available, information regarding advisory fees for periods prior to the Reorganization will be that of the Predecessor Fund.
+Each Fund other than LifeX 2064 Longevity Income ETF and LifeX 2065 Longevity Income ETF commenced operations following the respective Reorganization.
+The Predecessor Funds had not completed their initial year of operations prior to the date of their Reorganization.
+When available, information regarding advisory fees for periods prior to the Reorganization will be that of the Predecessor Funds, where applicable.

-Under the terms of the Management Agreement, neither the Adviser nor its affiliates shall be liable for losses or damages incurred by the Fund, unless such losses or damages are attributable to willful misfeasance, bad faith or gross negligence on the part of either the Adviser or its affiliates or from reckless disregard by it of its obligations and duties under the contract ("disabling conduct").
-In addition, the Fund will indemnify the Adviser and its affiliates and hold each of them harmless against any losses or damages not resulting from disabling conduct.
+Under the terms of the Management Agreement, neither the Adviser nor its affiliates shall be liable for losses or damages incurred by a Fund, unless such losses or damages are attributable to willful misfeasance, bad faith or gross negligence on the part of either the Adviser or its affiliates or from reckless disregard by it of its obligations and duties under the contract ("disabling conduct").
+In addition, each Fund will indemnify the Adviser and its affiliates and hold each of them harmless against any losses or damages not resulting from disabling conduct.